mandrulevicius/elemental-ascension-BIGMODE2025/README.md

 You notice that the more power you absorb, the faster you plant and move, allowing to deal with bigger threats.

-What also caught your attention was the way the plants obstructed mechanical beasts.
+What also catches your attention is the way the plants obstruct mechanical beasts.
 You wonder if there is a way to make the flowers grow beyond their natural size.

 ### Facing The Horde
 _"Synergies between powers can create more than the sum of their parts"_

+Upon entering a huge clearing, you see more flowers to pick up.

+While moving towards them, you catch many red spots light up deeper in the jungle.
+Still deeper in, seven huge red orbs light up, their glow piercing the dense foliage.

+Looks like you found the source of your troubles.
+Prepare for the final battle!

 ---